jzyrobert/arm-emulator-multiplayer-snake/README.md

 If you have an Android device, you can similarly install the [Snake Wars Controller App](https://play.google.com/store/apps/details?id=com.cproject.group1.snakewars) and connect as above.

-Finally, running `botsonly` will provide you with a fun non-interactive simulation in your terminal for you to enjoy watching.
+Finally, running `demo` or `make rundemo` will provide you with a fun non-interactive simulation in your terminal for you to enjoy watching.

 ## Licenses ##
-Please note that the folder `src/extension/fannF` contains the [Fast Artificial Neural Network Library](http://leenissen.dk/fann/wp/) for static usage.
+Please note that the folder `extension/fannF` contains the [Fast Artificial Neural Network Library](http://leenissen.dk/fann/wp/) for static usage.

 We did not write this, and you can find the license under which we have used it in the `fannF` directory.